 The practice of nursing deals a lot with registering medicines among patients.
 Therefore, elementary principles of medicine teach candidates about medications, identification of diseases, awareness of registering the right medicines, and all such aspects.

 Community health nursing is included in the syllabus for nursing candidates to learn how to promote and inform communities about maintaining health in urban and rural communities.

-3. Which is the highest paying country for a nursing professional?
+Q3.
+Which is the highest-paying country for a nursing professional?

-Luxembourg is termed to be one of the best-paying spaces for nursing professionals.
-As a matter of fact, it offers a plethora of opportunities, and their pay to go as high as $91,000.
+Answer- Luxembourg is termed to be one of the best-paying spaces for nursing professionals.
+As a matter of fact, it offers a plethora of opportunities, and their pay goes as high as $91,000.
 In addition to this, other European countries like Denmark, Switzerland, and Norway follow the list with equally lucrative opportunities.